charleskoffler/clprolf/README.md

 ### SIMOL AND THE FUNDAMENTAL THEOREM OF SOFTWARE ENGINEERING

 Simol follows the guidelines of the Fundamental theorem of software engineering, by trying to add an abstraction layer on top of classes and interfaces.
 It aims to decrease complexity through the indirection of classes and interfaces roles.

-Wikipedia quotation about the Fundamental theorem of software engineering:
-"The fundamental theorem of software engineering (FTSE) is a term originated by Andrew Koenig to describe a remark by Butler Lampson attributed to David J. Wheeler:

 	"We can solve any problem by introducing an extra level of indirection."

-The theorem does not describe an actual theorem that can be proven; rather, it is a general principle for managing complexity through abstraction.
-"

 ### ALIGNED WITH DOMAIN-DRIVEN DESIGN(DDD)